Legal English (Angielski dla Prawników)

 How is a law made?
 What is the court system Poland?
 What is the difference between the House of Lords, Court of Appeal, High Court of Justice, Crown Court, County Court and Magistrates Court?
 Do particular courts deal with types of case?
 How does European Union legislation affect member states?
 Which four areas of running a business are typically affected by Legislation?
 What kinds of responsibilities does a manufacturing company have towards consumers?
 How can companies reduce the tax they pay?
 What is money laundering?

-Employment Rights Act An employee is defined as “an individual who has entered into or works under (or, where the employment has ceased worked under) a contract of employment.
-A contract of employment means a contract of service or apprenticeship or a contract personally to execute any work or labour.”
+Employment Rights Act A contract of employment means a contract of service or apprenticeship or a contract personally to execute any work or labour.

 National Minimum Wage Act The National Minimum Wage rate per hour depends on your age and whether you’re an apprentice – you must be at least school leaving age to get it.